jtuyen/qmk_kyria/README.md

   - No need to import custom tmux config files
   - All shortcuts are neatly organized into single keystrokes
   - Untapped potential of compacting and expansion of keys
-- Hyper key for shortcat activation
-  - Easy activation for window navigation without a mouse
 - Dynamic macros
   - Record and playback a long string of commands on the fly
   - Useful in situations where copy and paste isn't available in a shoddy remote shell session